spopp20/music_flow/server/README.md

 ## Available Scripts

-In the server directory, you can run:
+In the server directory, if not using docker-compose; you can run the following scripts

 ### npm run dev
 runs the music server in development mode.
 Any server code change will cause the server to automatically restart and use the latest schema.